-- Students interested in cross-registering into the Law School should submit petitions through the University cross-registration system and must do so in compliance with the HLS Cross-Registration Calendar.
+- Harvard students interested in cross-registering into the Law School must submit petitions through my.Harvard.
+MIT and Tufts students must petition through the Cross-registration system.
+All students who submit petitions must be in compliance with the HLS Cross-Registration Calendar.

 - Approval from the faculty member does not guarantee approval and enrollment by the HLS Registrar’s Office.